 For me so full of sin?”

 Does that sound like you?
-Have you, in response to the gospel, believed and decided, “I quit living my way, and I need to follow Jesus in my life, and have been baptized as He commands with that faith and commitment?
+Have you, in response to the gospel, believed and decided, “I’m going to quit living my way, and follow Jesus in my life,” and expressed that faith and commitment in being baptized as He commands?
 And would Paul hear about you like what he heard about these Christians to whom he is writing?
-If we had visitors that came and interacted with us for a while and then went back to Paul, would they be able to tell Paul about your genuine faith in the Lord Jesus and your love for all the saints, because you worship the Lord Jesus and you’re honesty trying to do things His way in your life and you’re regularly getting together with the saints to encourage them and help them on the path, and you pray for your fellow Christians and if one of them needs help and you can help, you’re there?
-That response to the gospel and that genuine faith in the Lord Jesus and love for the saints were indications to Paul, an apostle of Christ Jesus by the will of God, that there’s someone who is in Christ and who has all of these spiritual blessings!
+If we had visitors that came and interacted with us for a while and then went back to Paul, would they be able to tell Paul about your genuine faith in the Lord Jesus and your love for all the saints, because they saw you regularly getting together with the saints to encourage them and worship the Lord, and you pray for your fellow Christians and if one of them needs help and you can help, you’re there?
+That response to the gospel and continuing in genuine faith in the Lord Jesus and love for the saints were indications to Paul, an apostle of Christ Jesus by the will of God, that there’s someone who is in Christ and who has all of these spiritual blessings!
 This is for us!